jonniedeb/datasciencecoursera/README.md

 # datasciencecoursera
-for the Data Science Specialization given by the Johns Hopkins University on Coursera
+for the Data Science Specialization